Azure-Samples/ms-identity-netcore-winui/README.md

 ## Overview

-This sample demonstrates a ASP.NET Core Web App calling a ASP.NET Core Web API that is secured using Azure AD.
+This sample demonstrates a WinUI Desktop app signing-in users and calling the Microsoft Graph on their behalf.

+> :information_source: See the community call: [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A)

 ## Scenario

-This sample demonstrates a ASP.NET Core Web App calling a ASP.NET Core Web API that is secured using Azure AD.
+This sample demonstrates a WinUI Desktop app signing-in users and calling the Microsoft Graph on their behalf.

-1. The client ASP.NET Core Web App uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) to sign-in a user and obtain a JWT [Access Token](https://aka.ms/access-tokens) from **Azure AD**.
+1. The client WinUI Desktop app uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) to sign-in a user and obtain a JWT [Access Token](https://aka.ms/access-tokens) from **Azure AD**.
-1. The access token is used as a *bearer* token to authorize the user to call the ASP.NET Core Web API protected by **Azure AD**.
+1. The access token is used as a *bearer* token to authorize the user to call the Microsoft Graph protected by **Azure AD**.
 1. The service uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) to protect the Web api, check permissions and validate tokens.

 ![Scenario Image](./ReadmeFiles/topology.png)